Master’s in Data Science Programs in Vermont

 - Supported by boosters like BTV Ignite and the Vermont Technology Alliance (vtTA), the city is marketing itself as a big data center with a clean & green feel.
 It was the first in the country to use 100% renewable energy for its residents’ electricity needs.

-- Successful companies like Dealer.com (bought by Dealertrack), the University of Vermont (UVM)’s sturdy presence, and startups in co-working spaces such as the Karma Bird House have given it a reputation for digital smarts.
+- Successful companies like Dealer.com (bought by Dealertrack), the University of Vermont (UVM)’s sturdy presence, and startups in co-working spaces have given it a reputation for digital smarts.

-- And the Vermont Center for Emerging Technologies (VCET), which provides venture funding and mentoring, will be more than happy to tell you about their one-gigabit Internet connection and portfolio.
+- And the Vermont Center for Emerging Technologies (VCET), which provides venture funding and mentoring, will be more than happy to tell you about their work.

-Don’t get us wrong – a quick glance at the map of CompTIA Cyberstates will tell you that Vermont is still playing catch-up to tech sectors in New Hampshire and Massachusetts.
-But it’s surprisingly scrappy!
+Don’t get us wrong – a quick glance at the map of CompTIA’s Cyberstates will tell you that Vermont is still playing catch-up to tech sectors in New Hampshire and Massachusetts.

 Data Science Research & Initiatives at Vermont Universities

-UVM is your only choice for degree programs, and its College of Engineering and Mathematical Sciences (CEMS) has a large stake in data science:
+UVM is one option for degree programs, and its College of Engineering and Mathematical Sciences (CEMS) has a large stake in data science:

 - The Vermont Complex Systems Center is the home of a number of active labs in big data and it regularly organizes events & seminars.